Korbel ranked 12th best place in the world to earn a master’s degree in international relations.

 Sabre Morris (M.A.
 International Security, 2020) first encountered the world of international affairs in a middle school classroom in her hometown of Aurora, Colorado, where she participated in a hands-on experience called the ‘World Affairs Challenge’ Her social studies teacher noticed the spark, and not long after, her mother handed her a clipped article from Essence magazine featuring a Foreign Service Officer stationed in Costa Rica.
 “This is something you could do,” she said, and Morris believed her.

 That early encouragement stayed with her.
 Throughout high school, she dove into globally focused extracurriculars like speech and debate and Model United Nations, finding energy and purpose in understanding how different countries and cultures interact.
-But it was at the Josef Korbel School of International Studies where Morris began to grasp the full range of what a global career could look like.
+But it was at the Josef Korbel School of Global and Public Affairs where Morris began to grasp the full range of what a global career could look like.
 “I went into this thinking the only way to do international work was through the Foreign Service,” she said.
 “Honestly, I give credit to Korbel.
 I learned there are so many opportunities in the international affairs space, across both the public and private sectors.”
 While internships with the Department of State helped clarify career opportunities, it was a combination of classroom learning and insightful peer conversations that expanded her view of the field.

 At Korbel, Morris encountered a fast-paced learning environment that mirrored the consulting world she would eventually enter.
 Real-world simulations, group projects, and rapid-fire discussions pushed her to adapt, think quickly, and communicate with clarity.
 “At first, I didn’t understand why we were doing so many simulations,” she admitted.
 But in her early days on the job, it became clear just how much those exercises had prepared her for real-world problem solving.
 “You're using the same muscle in your brain when you're in the simulation, and then you take those skills out into the real world.”